ncale/ncale/README.md

 - [x] Organize globals.css
 - [x] Have one muted grey color for secondary text so everything is consistent;
 - [x] add a timeline page that just has lastest posts in order
+- [x] external links open in new tab